dyninst/dyninst/docs/dyninstAPI/developer/registerSpace.h.rst

   .. cpp:function:: void forceFreeRegister(Dyninst::Register k)

-    Free the register even if its refCount is greater that 1
+    Free the register even if its refCount is greater than 1

   .. cpp:function:: void unKeepRegister(Dyninst::Register k)